Zahraa985/ZWTC_ToDoApp/README.md

 # Fitness Tracker Application

-Using MongoDB I created a Fitness Tracker Application.
+Using MongoDB we created a Fitness Tracker Application.
 You can store and track your workouts with this application.
 In this application I created a Mongo database with a Mongoose schema and made handle routes with Express.

+## Authors

+- Tara Dehdari
+- Chris Rojas
+- William Jacobs
+- Zahraa Alshalal

 ## Dependencies Back End